-Thailand: NACC indicts Yingluck over rice subsidy schemeBy Asian Correspondent May 08, 2014 5:29PM UTC
+Thailand: NACC indicts Yingluck over rice subsidy schemeBy Asian Correspondent Staff May 08, 2014 5:29PM UTC

 Thailand’s National Anti-Corruption Commission (NACC) has indicted ex-prime minister Yingluck Shinawatra for dereliction of duty over her government’s ill-fated rice subsidy plan.